“Rush Cole’s VIVA SANTA FE!”

 ~SANTA FE ARTIST PAINTS CITY'S HISTORY~

-“Rush Cole’s VIVA SANTA FE!” is complete.
-The four-feet by six-feet montage of historical, cultural, and environmental elements took more than a year to create.
-Painted in oil on canvas, Cole’s civic work of art blends Pueblo Feast Day dancers, a Spanish horse and rider, and a rodeo bull rider, plus dozens of familiar landmarks, creating a colorful vision of this legendary community.
+“Rush Cole’s VIVA SANTA FE!” is a glowingly vibrant tribute to this most legendary capital city in the American Southewest.
+The four-feet by six-feet montage of historical, cultural, and environmental elements required more than a solid year of research and labor to create.
+Painted in oil on canvas, Cole’s civic work of art blends three central pictorial elements of Pueblo Feast Day dancers, a Spanish horse and rider, and a rodeo bull rider, plus dozens of familiar landmarks and events, creating a colorful vision of the storied community.
 Visual surprises abound in the composition, from petroglyph- strewn rocks, to the vintage Plaza clock, and many, many more.

 “In addition to being the oldest capital city in America, Santa Fe is also one of the most picturesque,” Cole asserts.
 “I don’t believe it could be any other way, not with three strong cultures as a foundational mix.
 That was one of the main points I wanted to make with this painting: Santa Fe would not have the world-wide allure it does today without important contributions from all of these, and various other cultures that have resided here during the past centuries.